Health Sharing Plans are reducing the cost of healthcare for millions of people, but there are only a few plans that we recommend to tobacco users.

 Compare Pricing on the Best Healthshare Plans Available

-MPB Health: Another Low-Cost Healthcare Option for Smokers
+HSA Secure: Another Great Low-Cost Healthshare Option for Smokers

-MPB Health is another healthcare sharing program that accepts tobacco users.
-Like Covenant, MPB requires all its tobacco-using members to contribute an additional $50 per month.
+HSA Secure is one of a handful of health sharing ministry organizations (HSMO) that accepts tobacco users.
+HSA Secure requires all its tobacco-using members to contribute an additional $50 per month.

 For members who use tobacco and are 50 years of age or more, there will be additional sharing restrictions.
 According to the member guidelines, smokers of this age will only qualify for $50,000 worth of sharing for the following conditions: